Go Back Go Back

 (Left to right): Jowelyn Escora, Melissa Alvarez and Jona Gregorio are dedicated peer educators for UNFPA and Samahan ng Mamamayan - Zone One Tondo Organization’s (SM-ZOTO) out-of-school comprehensive sexuality education (CSE) programme.

-Sexual exploitation and the increased risk of HIV transmission remain significant concerns for adolescent girls and transgender individuals in urban poor communities where comprehensive sexuality education (CSE) is often absent.
+Sexual exploitation, teenage pregnancy, and the heightened risk of HIV transmission remain significant concerns for adolescent girls and transgender individuals in urban poor communities, where adequate information on sexual and reproductive health is often absent.

 SM-ZOTO youth volunteer smile for a photo